tgkzz/ascii-art-web/README.md

 go run .
 ```

-after that, feel free to try different texts and banners
+after that, feel free to try different texts, banners, and download it if you like them

 ## Run using docker and makefile